 --For web projects only, assignment to BPM of streaming rights for three (3) years;

 --Funding and/or Presentation credit to BPM and CPB;

---Net revenues must be shared with BPM from the exercise of subsidiary or ancillary rights over a fifteen year period;
+--Net revenues must be shared with BPM from the exercise of subsidiary or ancillary rights over a fifteen (15) year period;

 --Financial books and records related to the production must be maintained for three (3) years following the receipt of funds or net revenues by the producers.